RobertMartinis/DIP_IT-Docs/docs/getting-started/firstexperiment.md

 The application supports `.mzML` and Thermofisher `.RAW` files, collected either in sequence or in continuous mode.

-For either of these modes, the application requires a log file in the `.CSV` or `.xsls` that specifies which files to load, and the class label for each section/file, such as sample, blank or QC.
+For either of these modes, the application requires a log file in the `.CSV` or `.xlsx` that specifies which files to load, and the class label for each section/file, such as sample, blank or QC.

 For tageted analysis, an analyte list is needed where the first column is the m/z of interest, and the second column is its corresponding annotation.